Best Double Strollers for Trails and Everyday Use (2026)

 Safety Features

-You get a 5-point harness for secure seating, a footbrake to lock the stroller when stopped, and a stable frame with wide wheels and adjustable suspension that help reduce tipping and jostling on uneven ground.
+A 5-point harness for secure seating, a footbrake to lock the stroller when stopped, and a stable frame with wide wheels and adjustable suspension that help reduce tipping and jostling on uneven ground.
 It also accepts major infant car seats (use the correct adapters) so you can follow manufacturer installation guidance for safe transitions between car and stroller.

 Child Friendliness